elbe0046/rotation-updater/docs/INITIAL_SETUP.md

 When creating any of the AWS resources listed here make sure to check for any naming collisions and update accordingly.

-Splunk On-Call & VictorOps are used somewhat interchangeably throughout, but often falling back on VictorOps.
+The names Splunk On-Call & VictorOps are used somewhat interchangeably throughout, but often falling back on VictorOps.

 See [setup](../setup) for all of the files referenced as `file://` throughout.